tanzhongyi003/CKA_study/scheduling.md

   * taints - applies to nodes
     * master node typically has a taint of node-role.kubernetes.io/master:NoSchedule
   * tolerations:
+    * apply to pods; to deploy to a node, they need to tolerate the taint
   * node selectors
-  * node affinity
+  * pod affinity
+    *  determine where pods are placed in respect to one another
-  * node anti-affinity
+  * pod anti-affinity
+    *  determine where pods are not placed in respect to one another